Kingdom of Armenia (antiquity): Ayrudzi

-From ancient times in Armenia there existed "Azatavrear" cavalry which consisted of the Armenian elite.
-"Azatavrear" cavalry made up the main part of the Armenian king's court.
-In medieval times "Azatavrear" cavalry were collected from nobles (usually the youngest sons of Armenian lords), and were known as Ayrudzi, or "horsemen."
+Since antiquity, Kingdom of Armenia had a cavalary called "Azatavrear", which consisted mainly of elite Armenians.
+"Azatavrear" cavalry made up the main part of the king's court.
+In medieval times, the cavalry were collected from nobles (usually the youngest sons of Armenian lords), and were known as Ayrudzi, or "horsemen."
 During times of peace, Armenian cavalry were divided into small groups which took the roles of guarding the King and other Armenian lords, as well as their families.
 Some part of the Armenian cavalry force was always patrolling Armenian borders, under the command of an Armenian general (sparapet).
 The group of Armenian cavalry whose main mission was the protection of the Armenian king and his family consisted of 6000 heavily armored horsemen in the ancient period, and 3000 horsemen in the medieval period.
 During times of war, the number of Armenian cavalry would rise, with estimates ranging from 10,000 to at least 20,000 horsemen.
 Besides heavy cavalry, there was also light cavalry, which primarily consisted of mounted archers.